Wireless network engineers are in demand, a trend that continues to escalate.

 - Authentication.
 STA requests authentication with this message.

 - De-authentication.
 An authenticated STA uses this message to announce that the receiver no longer needs authentication.

 - Probe request.
 In WLAN network, this message is sent to find out AP.

 To ace wireless network engineer interview questions, you’ll need to invest time preparing for them.
 While you may be familiar with some or all of the topics discussed here from your experience as a wireless network engineer, you still need to be able to articulate your answers succinctly, through clear communication.
 So bookmark this page and use it to guide your interview questions prep.

-If you’re looking for a tech job, take a look at Robert Half Technology’s current job listings.
+If you’re looking for a tech job, we can help.

 This post has been updated to reflect more current information.